WRS Trainer Development

-Trainer recommendations also play an important role in the selection of Interns.
+Trainer recommendation also plays an important role in the selection of Interns.

 One school year

-- Attend initial intern session during the summer in Oxford, MA (dates determined annually).
+- Attend initial intern development session during the summer in Oxford, MA (dates determined annually).

-- Intern at a WRS Level I site in intern’s district with a Wilson Trainer.
+- Intern at a WRS Level I Training site in intern’s district with a supervising Wilson® Credentialed Trainer:

-- Conduct practicum observations and provide support for a minimum of 4 out of the 6 to 10 enrolled in WRS Level I Certification.
+- Conduct practicum observations and provide support for a minimum of 4 participants out of the 6 to 10 enrolled in WRS Level I Certification.

-- Assist trainer with five Implementation Meeting presentations.
+- Assist trainer with facilitating five Implementation Meetings.

-- Attend second intern session during the winter time frame in Oxford, MA (dates determined annually).
+- Attend second intern development session during the winter time frame in Oxford, MA (dates determined annually).

-- Complete a WRS Online Introductory Course and participate in a web conference with a Wilson Fidelity Team member.
+- Observe the delivery of a WRS Introductory Course and participate in a web conference with a Wilson Fidelity Team member.

-- Observe a WRS Advanced Strategies for MSL Group Instruction workshop (site or district) and participate in a web conference with a Wilson Fidelity Team member.
+- (optional) Observe a WRS Advanced Strategies for MSL Group Instruction Workshop (site or district) and participate in a web conference with a Wilson Fidelity Team member.

-- Obtain satisfactory evaluation from supervising Wilson Trainer and submit required paperwork to Wilson.
+- Obtain satisfactory evaluation from the supervising Wilson® Credentialed Trainer and submit required paperwork to Wilson Language Training.